 - Paul (formerly known as Saul) had persecuted Christians (Acts 9:1-5)

 The foregoing list suggests that God can use anyone He chooses to accomplish His objectives, regardless of their human shortcomings.
 In a sense, these shortcomings reflect deficiencies in what generally would be regarded as “favorable” attributes and/or capabilities.

-Rarely will any one individual possess all the necessary attributes and/or capabilities to accomplish by themselves the task to which God calls them.
+Rarely will any one individual possess all the necessary attributes and/or all the necessary capabilities to accomplish by themselves the task to which God calls them.
 In many, if not most, instances, God uses more than one person to achieve His objective(s).
-For example, the Book of Exodus tells how a number of people helped Moses carry out his responsibilities in behalf of God.
+For example, the Book of Exodus tells how a number of people helped Moses carry out his responsibilities on behalf of God.
 Also in the Book of Exodus, God sometimes provides supernatural assistance, such as when He sent the plagues on Egypt to help Moses persuade the pharaoh to free the Israelites.

-Thus, when God uses a person, He will provide what is necessary to accomplish His objectives.
+Thus, when God uses a person, He will provide what is needed to accomplish His objectives.
 As a result, it is not necessary for a person who is serving God to depend entirely on their own attributes and capabilities.
 God can use people who do not have the exceptional attributes and capabilities that other people may think are necessary to be a successful servant of God.